 Also termed as on-premise eCommerce solution, a licensed based platform like Yo!Kart is built by a third-party vendor and self-hosted by business with a fully-owned license.
 It provides complete control to the business owner.

 Since both eCommerce platforms offer unique solutions for building a reliable eCommerce store successfully, evaluating these two platforms becomes a daunting task.
 Still, to help businesses make an informed decision, we’ve broken down into key characteristics that will define success for the businesses.

 Business tools and systems are necessary for successful day-to-day operations.
 These tools may include ERP systems, order management systems, tax tools, shipping platforms, optimization tools and many more.
 Since an eCommerce store doesn’t run independently from the business tools it must integrate seamlessly with all the existing business systems.
 Similarly, 3rd party integrations are needed to build a b2b eCommerce platform.

-Integrations for Saas vs license-based platforms
+Integrations for SaaS vs license-based eCommerce Software

 - Owners of Saas based eCommerce stores are tied to using Saas APIs for integration with existing business systems.
 Since the APIs are limited, it is difficult to integrate an eCommerce store with all your existing business applications.
 Here, the technical support from teams like Shopify is of no use and the only viable option is to outsource or hire developers as is the case with Licensed-based platforms.

-- For Licensed-based platforms, owners have the luxury to get custom integrations generated for the eCommerce store to incorporate existing business systems/tools as seamlessly as possible.
+- For Licensed-based eCommerce software, owners have the luxury to get custom integrations generated for the eCommerce store to incorporate existing business systems/tools as seamlessly as possible.
 Modern licensed platforms like Yo!Kart can be integrated with almost any API.
 The multi-vendor platform comes pre-integrated with PayPal, Stripe, Google Analytics, Mailchimp and many more APIs.